FedAgg: Adaptive Federated Learning with Aggregated Gradients: Numerical Experiments

 \subsubsection{Ablation Study on Number of Participating Clients}

 To demonstrate the effectiveness of our proposed algorithm and investigate whether the enhancements introduced by FedAgg remain consistent as the ratio of participating clients increases.
-Firstly, we partition the four benchmark datasets (i.e., MNIST, EMNIST-L, Cifar10 and Cifar100) into 100 clients and randomly select 20\% of total participating clients to participate in federated learning training process with dynamically changed local training data and run 30, 50, 100 and 500 global communication iterations, respectively.
-The main experiment results are displayed in Table \ref{accuracy}.
-As shown in Fig. \ref{MNIST}, Fig. \ref{EMNIST_N20}, Fig. \ref{Cifar10_N20} and Fig. \ref{Cifar100_N20}, we visualize the experiment results on all datasets with 20\% client participating ratio.
-It is evident that FedAgg dominates other state-of-the-art baseline methods with faster convergence rate, higher model accuracy, lower training loss and faster loss descending rate, which demonstrate the immense potential of adaptive learning rate method in FL framework.
+Firstly, we partition the four benchmark datasets (i.e., MNIST, EMNIST-L, CIFAR-10, and CIFAR-100) into 100 clients and randomly select 20\% of the total participating clients to participate in the FL training process with dynamically changed local training data and run 30, 50, 100 and 200 global communication iterations, respectively.
+The main experiment results are displayed in Table~\ref{accuracy}.
+As shown in Figs. \ref{MNIST_barplot}-\ref{Cifar100_N20}, we visualize the experiment results on all datasets with a 20\% client participating ratio.
+It is evident that FedAgg dominates other state-of-the-art baseline methods with a faster convergence rate, higher model accuracy, lower training loss, and faster loss descending rate, which demonstrate the immense potential of the adaptive learning rate method in the FL framework.
 Besides, we conduct experiments with 100\% participating clients to validate the effectiveness of FedAgg under the large-scale federated learning system.
-As shown in Table \ref{accuracy}, in most scenarios, FedAgg dominates the rest baselines and there is a consistent improvement in accuracy with increasing participating ratio.
+According to Table~\ref{accuracy}, in most scenarios, FedAgg dominates the rest baselines and there is a consistent improvement in accuracy with increasing participating ratio.
 The above numerical experiment results illustrate that our proposed algorithm FedAgg performs well on both small-scale and large-scale FL systems, which demonstrates the capacity of FedAgg for widespread application in real-world federated learning scenarios involving monumental clients and random client participation.